 Social wellness refers to interacting with and getting along with others in a variety of settings.
+It also covers online interactions, social media and texting.

 WHAT DOES MENTAL/EMOTIONAL WELLNESS REFER TO?

 Mental/emotional wellness refers to liking and accepting yourself, expressing and processing emotions, coping with the demands of daily life, and managing stress.